d-ries/linux-essentials/04_filesandfolders/99_assignments.md

 # Assignment on working with directories

 ?> <i class="fa-solid fa-circle-info"></i> Some Tasks require a second user on your installation.
-Execute `sudo useradd -m piet` to create the new user Execute `sudo passwd pieter` to set a password for the new user
+Execute `sudo useradd -m johndoe` to create the new user Execute `sudo passwd johndoe` to set a password for the new user

 ## Task 8
 Install the command `tree` on your ubuntu machine.
 You can use this command to get an over view of directorystructures on your system.